Ten Tips for a Sweet & Happy Holiday

 Model Good Behavior

-Parents often use holidays as an opportunity to talk to their children about the importance of balance and moderation.
+Parents often use holidays as an opportunity to talk to their children about the importance of balance.
 Show your children how to enjoy a balanced diet that can incorporate the occasional treat.

 Mint – it’s the Flavor of the Season

 If you find yourself needing to freshen up your breath, mints and sugar-free gum are great options to enjoy the flavor of the season.
 These little treats typically contain only 5-10 calories each, and might help you curb your desire to sample an additional appetizer or another glass of wine!